 - A peer or another person from the above categories

-- Doctoral students must document at least three years of professional work experience (one page document indicating start and end dates).
+- Doctoral applicants must document at least three years of professional work experience (one page document indicating start and end dates).
 This document may be uploaded along with the resume as a separate document.

-- Departmental Data Sheet
+- Departmental Data Sheet in AIS

 - Confirmation Page – After all materials have been submitted into the AIS (including letters of recommendation), applicants should complete confirmation of materials page.
 This confirmation page is necessary for an application to be considered complete.